Nigo: Musical and entertainment background

 On January 28, 2022, Nigo and ASAP Rocky released the song "Arya", serving as the lead single for Nigo's album, I Know Nigo!, released via Victor Victor Worldwide and Republic Records on March 25, 2022.
 It marks Nigo's first solo album since 2005's Nigo Presents: Return of the Ape Sounds.
 I Know Nigo! was co-executive produced by Nigo alongside Pharrell Williams.
 Williams and Nigo had first collaborated nearly two decades earlier, when the Neptunes contributed production to Beef or Chicken.
 The album's second single, titled "Want It Bad", was released in collaboration with American musician Kid Cudi.
 The album includes guest appearances from Tyler, the Creator, Clipse, Gunna, Teriyaki Boyz, ASAP Ferg, Pusha T, Lil Uzi Vert, and the late Pop Smoke.

 Art collector

 Nigo met artist Kaws in 1996 and became an early supporter of his work.
 In 2005, he commissioned him a painting and Kaws painted the Kaws Album.
 The painting was sold in 2019 for $14.8 million at Sotheby's in Hong Kong among other artworks.
 The total of the sales of his art collection was $28 million.

 He also worked with Futura, Stash, Hajime Sorayama, and André Saraiva.
+In 2026, he launched the "Nigo: From Japan with Love" in collaboration with the Design Museum in London.
+It was his first retrospective outside of Japan, with over 700 objects from early pieces and personal artefacts to recent work.